byzer-org/byzer-lang/README.md

         "name": "streaming.core.compositor.spark.streaming.transformation.SQLCompositor",
         "params": [
           {
-            "sql": "select a,b from test2"
+            "sql": "select t2.a,t2.b from test2 t2, testJoinTable t3 where t2.a = t3.a"
           }
         ]
       },